jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-menus-guide.md

 The Column Header Menu is accessed by clicking the 3 horizontal lines in the Column Header.

-> If you want to make the 3 vertical lines that signify a Column Menu to be always visible in the Column Header set `suppressMenuHide` to true when setting GridOptions.
+> To make the 3 horizontal lines **always visible** in the Column Header set `suppressMenuHide` to true in GridOptions.

-It contains a mix of menu entries applicable either to the current Column or to the Grid as a whole.
+The menu contains a mix of entries applicable either to the current Column or to the Grid as a whole.

 ### System Column Menu Entries

 AdapTable, by default, includes a number of entries in the Column Menu.

-Each entry is associated with a different `AdapTableFunction` (to make it easy for devs to exclude those entries they dont want to appear).
+Each entry is associated with a different `AdapTableFunction` (to make it easy for devs to exclude those entries they dont wish to appear).

-These include:
+The full list (as of July 2000) is:

 | Menu Entry                   | AdaptableFunction                                               | Columns Displayed     |
 | ---------------------------- | --------------------------------------------------------------- | --------------------- |